kerm1t/TLookupEdit/README.md

 The component derives from TEdit.
 It features a custom painted List and Scrollbar.

 ## Caveat
-The Height is limited by MaxHeight property.
+Height is limited by MaxHeight property.
 Future release shall use CustomControl, to allow the list to exceed the parent from.

-## setup
+## Structure

             /        Margin                     Margin